 If you’ve been feeling discomfort in your wrists, you may be wondering if you have carpal tunnel syndrome (commonly referred to simply as “carpal tunnel”).
 After all, it’s one of the most common ailments affecting people who make constant, repetitive motions with their hands; and there are a lot of jobs and hobbies that fall into that category.

 To understand carpal tunnel, it’s helpful to have a basic understanding of anatomy.
 On the side of your neck, by the spinal cord, there’s a cluster of nerves called the brachial plexus.
 These nerves go through your shoulder and travel down the arms.
 They control the muscles along your shoulders, arms, elbows, wrists, and hands.

 One of these nerves is called the median nerve, and it spans the entire length of the arm.
 It’s located on the medial side of the upper extremities (the inside of your arms).
 And it provides sensation to most of your fingers.

 When you do the same hand and wrist movements repeatedly, the inside of your wrists may swell, causing the median nerve to compress.
 As a result, you may feel weakness, tingling, or numbness of your hand; mostly around your thumb area.
 This is called carpal tunnel syndrome.

 Carpal Tunnel Syndrome Causes

-One of the most common causes for carpal tunnel is repetitive motion of the wrists and hands.
+One of the most common causes of carpal tunnel is repetitive motion of the wrists and hands.
 However, there are several underlying medical reasons that may also result in the condition.
 Some of them include:

 It’s also common for pregnant or menopausal women to experience carpal tunnel with more frequency, due to the additional fluid retention.
 The condition is more likely to appear in multiple pregnancies (twins, triplets, etc.) or if the woman is overweight.

 Risk Factors for Carpal Tunnel Syndrome

 Women are more likely to experience carpal tunnel syndrome than men.
 There are also several lifestyle factors that may increase the risk of experiencing it.
 These include:

 - Sedentary lifestyle